 \subsection{Test results}

-The cosmic ray test system runs smoothly for several months.
-Both MRPC prototypes and electronics function well.
-The iTOF-MRPC prototypes achieve an efficiency of more than 95\%, and a time resolution of around 30 ps at high voltages of $\pm$ 6200V(129 kV/cm), as shown in Fig\ref{fig:4}.
-These results have fulfilled the requirements of CEE-iTOF.
-Nevertheless, there are still flaws with the prototype.
-The signal width (time-over-threshold, TOT) distribution exhibit two distinct peaks as shown in Fig\ref{fig:5}, which are caused by multiple reflections of the signal.
-This indicates that the impedance matching, and furthermore the integrity, of the MRPC signal, is not perfect.
-In order to clarify this issue, we calibrate the time resolution of data from each peak separately.The time resolutions of two groups of data are significantly different, with $\sim$ 41 ps and less than 30 ps respectively,as shown in Fig\ref{fig:6}.This motivates our further study of signal transmission in the MRPC prototype.
+In our lab, the cosmic ray test system was operated smoothly for several months.
+For both MRPC prototypes, the electronics functioned well.
+The iTOF-MRPC prototypes achieved an efficiency of more than 95\% and a time resolution of approximately 30 ps at high voltages of $\pm$ 6200V(129 kV/cm)\cite{wang2022cee}.
+These results fulfilled the requirements of CEE-iTOF.
+However, there are still flaws in this prototype.
+The signal width (time-over-threshold, TOT) distribution exhibited two distinct peaks, as shown in Fig\ref{fig:5}, which were caused by multiple reflections of the signal.
+This indicates that the impedance matching and integrity of the MRPC signal were not perfect.
+This motivates our further study of signal transmission in the MRPC prototype.